Gleethos/neureka/README.md

 ### Tech

-This library is heavily inspired by PyTorch.
+This library is heavily inspired by [PyTorch](https://github.com/pytorch/pytorch).
-A powerful deep learning framework that combines dynamic computation, performance and debugging freedom!
+A powerful deep learning framework that combines [dynamic computation](https://medium.com/@omaraymanomar/dynamic-vs-static-computation-graph-2579d1934ecf), performance and debugging freedom!

-PyTorch however does not carry with it the benefit of write once run everywhere!
+PyTorch however does not carry with it the benefit of *'write once run everywhere'*!

 This is due to the fact that internally PyTorch is written in C++.
-Additionally, GPU acceleration is written in nvidia's cuda.
+Additionally, it's GPU acceleration is written in nvidia's cuda.
 Which means that even developers willing to compile for all platforms would still be locked out of AMD Systems when it comes to performance.

 For that reason Neureka is written in Java and OpenCl (Aparapi).
-Although performance will certainly be impacted by this choice, uncomplicated deployment and ease of use are the benefit.
+Although performance will certainly be impacted by this choice, uncomplicated deployment and ease of use are the benefits.
 Additionally, the use of OpenCl theoretically should allow for FPGA utilization.
 This however has not been tested.